-IronPoint Insurance Services offers Cyber Liability coverage as part of a the Business Owner's Policy or as stand-alone coverage.
+Some carriers offer Cyber Liability coverage as part of a the Business Owner’s Policy, but it can also be purchased as a stand-alone coverage.

 This is a area of misunderstanding for most employer and employee alike.
 Many assume their personal auto insurance will coverage accidents when they happen during a work-related trips.
 This, however, may not be the case.
 In fact, many private passenger auto insurance policies have exclusion for business use.